 classDef bwNode fill:#fff,stroke:#111,color:#000,stroke-width:2px

-classDef bwEmph fill:#eee,stroke:#111,color:#000,stroke-width:2px,font-weight:bold
+classDef bwEmph fill:#eee,stroke:#111,color:#000,stroke-width:2px,font-size:18px;

 end

-Making control flow decisions based on the return status of certain updates is also theoretically possible, and doesn’t cleanly fit into this model.
+Making control flow decisions based on the return status of individual updates is also theoretically possible, and doesn’t cleanly fit into this model.
 I believe this is quite rare, though, since most errors on updates may typically lead to a full transaction abort, and so the entire transaction has terminated anyway.
 The notion of predicate writes should also reduce to this model in almost all cases, since the result of a predicate that defines which keys are to be updated should always be stable, and so should be possible to compute upfront, and then directly specify the point query updates needed in the write phase.